 Novel measuring system for length measurement of long natural and technical fibers.

 Current project status: The pilot system was constructed in March 2020.
-In June our research partner started the orienting analyses, using wool samples with known properties.
+In June our research partner started the analyses, using wool samples with known properties.
+In September 2021 the pilot project ended successfully and first test results with flax, hemp and wool fibers can be presented.

 The aim of the measurement is to know the length distribution of natural fibres (e.g. hemp, flax, jute, kenaf) and technical fibres with a length of 2cm to 40cm.
 The fiber length is very important for the determination of the mechanical properties of fiber reinforced composites.
 It is expected that the use of natural fibres for fibre composites in the automotive industry can be increased considerably.
 Up to now, the length distribution has been determined manually or with the Almeter.